Certora/Documentation/docs/user-guide/glossary.md

   [Official documentation](https://ethereum.org/en/developers/docs/smart-contracts/anatomy)

 havoc
+  Havoc means that variables are assigned values chosen non-deterministically.
-  In some cases, the Certora Prover should assume that some variables can change in an unknown way.
+  A havoc happens in two cases: the first, at the beginning of the rule all variables "havoced".
+The second, during certain events when the Certora Prover should assume that some variables can change in an unknown way.
   For example, an external function on an unknown contract may have an arbitrary effect on the state of a third contract.
-In this case, we say that the variable was "havoced".
+In this case, we also say that the variable was "havoced".
 See {ref}`havoc-summary` and {ref}`havoc-stmt` for more details.

 hyperproperty